ObjectPascal-Community/1brc-ObjectPascal/entries/abouchez/README.md

 Params:
   -t, --threads <number> (default 20)
                       number of threads to run
-  -c, --chunk <megabytes> (default 4)
+  -c, --chunk <megabytes> (default 8)
                       size in megabytes used for per-thread chunking
 ```
 We will use these command-line switches for local (dev PC), and benchmark (challenge HW) analysis.

 ## Local Analysis

-On my PC, it takes less than 3 seconds to process the 16GB file with 8/10 threads.
+On my PC, it takes less than 2 seconds to process the 16GB file.
+Numbers below were with the initial version of our code.
+Current trunk is faster.
+But the analysis is still accurate.

 Let's compare `abouchez` with a solid multi-threaded entry using file buffer reads and no memory map (like `sbalazs`), using the `time` command on Linux: